opolyakov/assetstore/README.md

 Permanent store is asset_store.json file.
 It would be created if doesn't exist or empty.

+Asset store implemented as dictionary.
+Keys used are 'name', 'type', 'class', 'details', 'diameter', 'radome', 'gain'.

 Adding data with POST (user admin in X-User header) - examples - running on localhost:

 curl -S -X POST -H "Content-Type: application/json" -H "X-User: admin" -d '{